fahmifahim/linux-daily/linux-admin-lpic1.md

 ##### # logrotate
 - Now we are generating a lot of logs.
 What should we do with them?
 How they should be archived?
 The logrotate utility assists us in this area.
 Its main config file is /etc/logrotate.conf and as any modern program, other config files can go into /etc/logrotate.d/.
 - `logrotate create 600 user-name group-name`
+- `mailadmin@example.com` will cause the log to be emailed to admin@example.com when the logrotation process completed